You may have heard of a test called ‘sleep study’ or ‘polysomnography’. What is it? Can sleep also have diseases? How is a sleep study test done?

-Sleep study (polysomnography) – Sleep is characterised by its own set of medical problems and disorders, which are among the most common affecting human beings Snoring is a common phenomenon and almost every family has a person who snores loudly while sleeping.
-However, it is not generally known snoring accompanied by breathing difficulty may be due to a sleep disorder called obstructive sleep apnoea (OSA).
+Sleep is characterized by its own set of medical problems and disorders, which are among the most common affecting human beings.
+Snoring is a common phenomenon and almost every family has a person who snores loudly while sleeping.
+However, it is not generally known that snoring accompanied by breathing difficulty may be due to a sleep disorder called obstructive sleep apnoea (OSA).

 OSA is an important cause of sleepiness during the day, mental dullness, frequent episodes of closing eyes while working or driving, which may sometimes result in accidents.
 A common complaint of these patients is that they never feel rested, despite sleeping for over 10 hours a day!